 You do not want your inseparable microbiota to starve and turn against you.
 You want it to be satiated, happy and full of energy to protect you from pathogenic microorganisms and provide you with essential nutrients.
 And it eats what it can get from what you eat.

 We are still a long way from knowing all the intimacies of our ‘other selves’, but there seems to be a quorum as to what reinforces the alliance and what stokes hostility.
 Evidence suggests that ultra-processed foods crammed with sugar and refined flours nourish yeast and other unflattering guests, while bacteria considered good seem to thrive by fermenting the fiber that we cannot digest.
-So fiber-rich diets appear to be the best treat we can indulge our microbiota with.
+So except for some individual particularities, fiber-rich diets appear to be the best treat we can indulge our microbiota with.

 Take care of your microbiota and it will take care of you.